hmrc/hmrc-frontend/CONTRIBUTING.md

 ## Before you create a pull request

+### Adding or updating NPM dependencies

+To minimise the security risk from accidentally installing a compromised package, you should:
+- Use the `--ignore-scripts` parameter when installing to prevent the package from executing scripts during installation.
+This can't be configured automatically in the repo because it would disable our ability to run any scripts (even the top-level ones in the project)
+- Run `npm run audit` post installation to check for vulnerabilities after installing before running a build or test using it

+  > **Note**
+  > Deliberately compromised packages tend to be quickly removed from NPM once they are discovered, but a removed package might be present in a cache somewhere so for safety we should always run this check.

+- Carefully consider if new dependencies are really needed, and try to avoid adding them whenever possible

 ### Ensure there are no reference to node_modules in SCSS files

 In production, styles from hmrc-frontend are imported via a webjar.
 If services compile their own